-The COVID-19 pandemic has led medical practitioners and healthcare experts scratching their heads as they try to find an antidote and a vaccine to this deadly viral pathogen.
-Escalating number of cases and deaths all over the world has not only led to widespread panic but also led to situations that are definitely going to have a lasting impact on the operations and functioning of the healthcare industry as a whole.
-As hospitals are struggling to keep up with the ever increasing patients that are filling up the beds, challenges in this sphere are forcing the healthcare sector to come up with innovative ways to deal with patient health.
+The COVID-19 pandemic has led medical practitioners and healthcare experts to scratch their heads as they try to find an antidote and a vaccine to this deadly viral pathogen.
+Escalating the number of cases and deaths all over the world has not only led to widespread panic but also led to situations that are going to have a lasting impact on the operations and functioning of the healthcare industry as a whole.
+As hospitals are struggling to keep up with the ever-increasing patients that are filling up the beds, challenges in this sphere are forcing the healthcare sector to come up with innovative ways to deal with patient health.

 The COVID-19 pandemic has made it mandatory in many cases to ask patients to confine themselves in their homes for a home quarantine as long as they recover from their ailment.
 This is something that was eventually on the cards for quite some time, as the hospitals were getting filled up much faster than the medical teams could cope with.
 Along with this, there is now an increasing demand for online stores that can take online orders for medicines, syringes, and other medical items and have them delivered to the homes of the buyers.
 Most people are not sure whether it is a good idea to physically visit medicine shops or not and this has led more and more consumers to get all of their medicines from the comfort of their own homes.

 The widespread demand for medicines and medical equipment has led to new online medicine shops being opened up in practically all parts of the world.
 While research for a proper vaccine for the coronavirus is still going on, healthcare practitioners are trying out a combination of different types of medicines to control the symptoms of the condition in some ways.
 This has led to the demand for COVID-19 drugs which can now be found in many online stores.